 Claims against the 1992 Fund are assessed according to criteria established by governments of Member States.
 These criteria, which apply to both Funds, are set out in the Claims Manual, which is a practical guide on how to present claims for compensation.
-A Claims Information Pack can be downloaded from the publications section of the Funds' website, which contains the Claims Manual and a number of sector-specific quidelines.
+A Claims Information Pack can be downloaded from the publications section of the Funds website which contains the Claims Manual and a number of sector-specific quidelines.
 How much can we pay?

-The international liability and compensation regime can provide up to SDR 203 million (USD 271 million) to 1992 Fund Member States and SDR 750 million (USD 1 billion) to Supplementary Fund Member States.
+The international liability and compensation regime can provide up to SDR 203 million (USD 270 million) to 1992 Fund Member States and SDR 750 million (USD 998 million) to Supplementary Fund Member States.

 For current exchange rates please visit www.imf.org What other services does the Secretariat provide?
-Assistance with correct implementation of the Conventions.

-Delivery of national and regional workshops on the international liability and compensation regime, including claims and oil reporting.
+Delivery of national and regional workshops in the international liability and compensation regime, including claims and oil reporting.